From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-Located at 4016 Leavenworth Street, the old brick building that was the longtime home to Pauli’s opened as Charlie’s Blue Room in 1938.
+Located at 4016 Leavenworth Street, the old brick building that Pauli’s called home first opened as Charlie’s Blue Room in 1938.
 Charles and Edith Mogil operated the restaurant and dance club until 1962.
 After that it became the Playmaker Lounge until 1978.

 2011 Google Street View photo of Pauli’s Sports Food & Spiritis before it was demolished.
 The sign on the bay on the right advertises the ability to rent the Blue Room – a throwback to Charlie’s.